TeamHG-Memex/agnostic/docs/overview.rst

 Ok, Mr. or Mrs. Impatient, you don't want to read 14 pages of dry, technical documentation.
 You just want to see what it can do, right?

-We'll assume that you already have a running application that uses a schema named ``myapp``.
+We will assume that you already have a running application that uses a database named ``myapp``.
 This application has a single table called ``customer``:

 .. code:: sql